geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 ----

-During a DC survey, we measure the difference of potentials between two electrodes, generally along a profile.
+During a DC survey, we measure the difference of potentials between two electrodes, often along a profile.

-Therefore, as it is displayed on the figure below, we do not see the background potential as a linear function but as a constant, whose value will depend of the orientation of the survey line (as long as the spacing between the electrodes is constant).
+Therefore, when we look at data (as in the bottom plot), we see that they will depend upon the orientation depend of the orientation of the survey line, as well as the spacing between electrodes.

-We also notice that, as for the background, the differences measured inside the sphere are equal to a constant.
+We also notice that the differences measured inside the sphere is constant, whereas outside the sphere, we observe variations in the potential differences in the vicinity of the sphere that then approach a constant value as we move away from the sphere.

-For a conductive sphere, the potential differences measured in the area of influence of the sphere are smaller.
+For a conductive sphere, the potential differences measured in the area of influence of the sphere are smaller than the background.
 This can be anticipated using Ohm's law.
-This is the reverse for a resistive sphere.
+..
+LJH: this statement needs a bit more explination The reverse is observed for a resistive sphere.

 .. plot::